kimchouard/Universal-Beat-Play---Talk-Slideck/packages/appjs-2025-mozart-react-native/index.md

 # some information about your slides (markdown enabled)
 title: "Mozart Never Had React Native: You Do"
 info: |
-  ## Mozart Never Had React Native: You Do 🎶🚀
+  ## Mozart Never Had React Native: You Do!
-  Exploring modern app development with React Native.
+  Craft Unforgettable UXs with Sound
 # apply unocss classes to the current slide
 class: text-center
 layout: center